Academic Support Services Centers

 Position Description

-Provide individual and small group tutoring to students in the Writing Center, Tutorial Center, Math Center, and Academic Support Center located at our four locations across the Jersey City Campus and North Hudson Campus (Union City).
-Assist students in improving academic achievement by reviewing class material, discussing the text, formulating ideas for papers, or working on solutions to problems by meeting with them on a regular basis to clarify learning problems and work on study skills.
-Tutoring is a supplement to classroom teaching.
+The primary function of the part-time Tutor is to provide individual and small group tutoring to students in the Writing Center and STEM and Business Tutorial Center at the Journal Square Campus (Jersey City) and the Academic Support Center at the North Hudson Campus (Union City).
+Tutors assist students in improving academic achievement by reviewing class material, formulating ideas for papers, or working on solutions to problems by meeting with students to bridge gaps in comprehension and work on study skills.

 Responsibilities